curiousoffice/playbook/README.rst

     | *Plain text won't become obsolete.
 It helps leverage your work and simplifies debugging and testing.
 The editor should be an extension of your hand; make sure your editor is configurable, extensible, and programmable.*
     | - The Pragmatic Programmer

-We encourage everyone to be an expert using his favorite programming tool.
+We encourage everyone to be an expert using his/her favorite programming tool.
 Know every shortcut and automate repetitive tasks to gain more productivity so you can focus on building the software the way we want.